What is the best camera for photography? You would be surprised how often we’re asked that question.

 BONUS: Nikon Z6 mirrorless camera

-This full frame mirrorless camera ensures high-speed resolutions and low-light performance.
+The Nikon Z6 mirrorless camera is a full frame mirrorless camera that ensures high-speed resolutions and low-light performance.

 Best Canon camera?

 This company might not have the newest camera on the market (at the time of writing) but that doesn’t detract away from the amazing quality of their gear.
 This brand arguably is the leader in camera speed, and lens quality.
 Here are our top camera contenders from this company:

 The Canon EOS Rebel T7i is great for high-speed continuous shooting with an optical viewfinder and a vari-angle tilting touchscreen.
 The Canon EOS Rebel t7i is one of the most advanced Canon EOS rebels yet.

 - Built in Wi Fi, NFC and Bluetooth Lens used: EF S 18 55 millimeter f/4 56 IS STM (at focal length of...